-Ford Focus owners have reported 13 problems associated with automatic transmission control module (under the power train category).
+Ford Focus owners have reported 28 problems related to automatic transmission control module (under the power train category).

 See all problems of the 2012 Ford Focus.